Beverly Hills railway station

-Beverly Hills railway station is a heritage-listed former railway bridge and now railway station located on the East Hills line, serving the Sydney suburb of Beverly Hills in the Georges River Council local government area of New South Wales, Australia.
-The station is served by Sydney Trains T8 Airport & South line services.
+Beverly Hills railway station is a heritage-listed suburban railway station located on the East Hills line, serving the Sydney suburb of Beverly Hills.
+The station is served by Sydney Trains T8 Airport & South Line services.
 The station was designed and built by the NSW Government Railways.
-It is also known as the Beverly Hills Railway Station group and Dumbleton Railway Station.
-The property was added to the New South Wales State Heritage Register on 2 April 1999.
+It was originally known as Dumbleton Railway Station.
+The property was added to the New South Wales State Heritage Register on 2 April 1999 as part of the Beverly Hills Railway Station group structures.

-Beverly Hills is unique amongst original East Hills Line stations as it is the only station with asymmetrical platforms, that is, Platform 1 is curved but Platform 2 is straight.
+Beverly Hills is the only station on the East Hills line with asymmetrical platforms, as Platform 1 is curved but Platform 2 is straight.
 It was one of the last stations in Sydney to use Edmondson-style paper tickets.

 History

 The first European settlement in the area was the establishment of a farm known as "Dumbleton" in the 1830s.
 The area south of the railway line was part of John Townson's 250 acre grant of 1810.
 The area remained semi-rural until the construction of the East Hills line and the railway station.
 The main impetus for the construction of the East Hills line was from the real estate industry, which wanted to develop the area where the line was proposed.
 However construction of the line was delayed, and it became an unemployment relief project during the course of its construction due to the onset of the Great Depression.

-"The Public Works Committee recommended the line to State Parliament in August, 1924, expecting a small operating profit and opening up good building land.
+The Public Works Committee recommended the line to State Parliament in August, 1924, expecting a small operating profit and opening up good building land.
 The debate on the Bill to construct the line took only 15 minutes after it was introduced at 5.12am on 17 December 1924, and the Governors assent given on 23 December, but no funds were provided.
-Just before the State elections in 1927, the Premier, Jack Lang, performed the "Turning of the First Sod" ceremony at Padstow on 3 September 1927, but he lost the election.
-However, the new non-labour government in April 1928, instructed the Railways Commissioners to commence work on the line."
+Just before the 1927 state elections, the Premier of New South Wales, Jack Lang, turned the first sod at Padstow on 3 September 1927.
+Though he subsequently lost the election, the new non-labour government in April 1928, instructed the Railways Commissioners to commence work on the line.

 Jack Lang was Premier for two periods: the first from June 1925 to October 1927, the second period (during the Depression) from October 1930 to May 1932.
 Lang was therefore again Premier when he officially opened the East Hills line at Padstow Railway Station in 1931, with the section as far as Kingsgrove being a double track electrified line.